Oldest message in a bottle found on Australian beach

-(CNN) — An Australian woman has found the world's oldest known message in a bottle nearly 132 years after it was thrown into the sea, experts say.
+(CNN) — A woman from Australia has found the world's oldest known message in a bottle nearly 132 years after it was thrown into the sea, experts say.

 Tonya Illman discovered the bottle half-buried in the sand on a beach in Western Australia, just north of Wedge Island, 180 kilometers (112 miles) north of the state capital Perth.

-The message, dated 12 June 1886, was thrown into the Indian Ocean from the German sailing barque Paula, which was en route from Cardiff, Wales, to the Dutch East Indies (now Indonesia).
+The message, dated 12 June 1886, was thrown into the Indian Ocean from the German sailing barque Paula, which was en route from Cardiff, Wales, to its destination of Dutch East Indies (now Indonesia).

 The bottle was one of thousands thrown into oceans as part of a 69-year-long German experiment on global currents to find faster shipping routes, the Western Australia Museum said.